KirillovDenis/hlf-voting-sample/README.md

 ```

 ### Cleaning
-In order to remove network run in "network" directory
+In order to remove network change working directory to "network" and run the following script
 ```
 ./clear.sh
 ```